Is Nursing Education Contributing to the Nursing Shortage?

 RELATED: Nurse Educator Careers

 The availability of clinical preceptor sites for nursing school is another significant contributor to the nursing education dilemma.
-Hospital systems who partner with nursing schools find benefit in not only workforce planning, but financially as well, as nurses are frequently offered positions in the hospitals where they train.
+Hospital systems that partner with nursing schools find benefit in not only workforce planning, but financially as well, as nurses are frequently offered positions in the hospitals where they train.
 Also, innovations in clinical preceptorship through simulation lab sites can offer validated supplemental clinical experiences for nursing students.